Q. If you had to summarise a Knit for Peace holiday what would you say?

 Q. How do I get to the holiday?

-A. We make sure the venues are accessible by public transport, and usually have on site parking, though there may be an additional charge (for example in central London).
+A. We make sure the venues are accessible by public transport, and usually have on site parking.
+In India, we can arrange to meet you.

 Q. If I’m worried can I ask for help?